 Reactive Power Requirements at the Point of Interconnection (PSCo Criteria): Interconnecting to the PSCo bulk transmission system requires the Customer to adhere to certain interconnection requirements.
-Many of these requirements are contained in the Interconnection Guidelines for Transmission Interconnected Producer-Owned Generation Greater than 20 MW (Guidelines).
+Many of these requirements are contained in this document.
 The Interconnection Guidelines make reference to interconnection requirements resulting from FERC Order 661A and 827.
 FERC Order 661A and 827 describes the interconnection requirements for wind generation plants.
 PSCo System Operations conducts commissioning tests prior to the commercial in-service date for a Customer's facilities.